open-feature/js-sdk-contrib/libs/providers/flagsmith/README.md

 ## Usage with React Native, SSR or custom instances

-The Flagsmith Provider can be constructed with a custom flagsmith instance, [initialization options](https://docs.flagsmith.com/clients/javascript/#example-initialising-the-sdk).
+The Flagsmith Provider can be constructed with a custom Flagsmith instance and optional server-side generated state, [initialization options](https://docs.flagsmith.com/clients/javascript/#example-initialising-the-sdk).

-Note: In order to use the React Native implementation of OpenFeature you will need to install both flagsmith and react-native-flagsmith.
+Note: In order to use the React Native implementation of OpenFeature you will need to install both Flagsmith and react-native-flagsmith.

 ```javascript
 import flagsmith from 'react-native-flagsmith' // Could also be flagsmith/isomorphic, flagsmith-es or createFlagsmithInstance()